kenjij/eznemo/README.md

 A Ruby gem.
 It's a simple monitoring engine and stores results in a database.
 Runs on EventMachine.

+For reports and alerts, analyze the results in the database.

 ## Requirements

 - Ruby 2.0.0 <=